 The Moon has been explored repeatedly more than any other planetary body.
 Especially the Apollo program from 1969 to 1972 brought about a significant progress in lunar science.
 However, the most basic question concerning the origin and evolution of the Moon still remains a mystery.
 The study of the Moon is particularly important because it is closely related to the origin and evolution of our earth.
 There is an international movement to challenge the study of the origin and evolution of the Moon.
-The Lunar Prospector1 has conducted scientific mission in 1998 and 1999 for characterization of surface composition and measurement of magnetic and gravity fields.
-The Japanese Moon explorer Lunar-A, a penetrator mission, is now planned in early 21 century.
-Studies for new lunar mission are under way in Europe and Russia.
+The Lunar Prospector1 for characterization of surface composition, measurement of magnetic and gravity fields, and study of lunar outgassing events just started in January 1998.
+The Japanese Moon explorer Lunar-A2, a penetrator mission, is almost ready for launch in 1999.
+Studies for new lunar mission are now under way in Europe and Russia.

-Copyright ©1999 by the International Astronautical Federation, All rights reserved.
+Copyright ©1998 by the International Astronautical Federation, All rights reserved.

-In Japan, another lunar mission, SELENE, is in preparation for launch in 2003, which will be the largest lunar mission after the Apollo program.
-The primary objective of the mission is to study the origin and evolution of the Moon by global mapping from the 100 km polar orbit.
+In Japan, another lunar mission, SELENE, is prepared for launch in 2003, which will be the largest lunar mission after the Apollo program.
+The mission is planned primarily for planetary science to study the origin and evolution of the Moon.
+The spacecraft consists of a main orbiter on a circular orbit at the altitude of 100 km and a relay satellite on an elliptical orbit with the initial apolune at 2,400 km.
+The main orbiter conducts global mapping of element abundances and mineralogical composition, surface geographical mapping including subsurface radar sounding, and magnetic field measurement.

 The concept of SELENE observatory mission is illustrated in Fig.1.
-The element abundances are measured by x-ray and gamma-ray spectrometers.
+The element abundances are measured by x-ray and γ -ray spectrometers.
 Alpha particle spectrometer is used to detect the radiation from the radon gas and polonium.
 The mineralogical characterization is performed by a multiband-spectrum imager at a high spatial resolution.
 The mineralogical composition can be identified by a spectral profiler, a continuous spectral analyzer in visible and near infrared bands.
 The surface topographic data are obtained by high resolution stereo cameras and a laser altimeter.
 The subsurface structure is probed by an rf radar sounder experiment.
-Doppler tracking of the orbiter via the relay satellite when the orbiter is in the far side is planned for study of gravimetry and geodesy.
+Doppler tracking of the orbiter via the relay satellite when the orbiter is in the far side is planned for the study of gravimetry and geodesy.
 A magnetometer and electron detectors will provide data on the lunar surface magnetic field.
-After completion of the re-
+After completion of the remote-sensing observation mission, the propulsion module of the orbiter is separated and used as a lander.
+Radio sources on the relay satellite and the lander on the lunar surface are used to conduct differential VLBI observations from ground stations.
+Although the methodology of SELENE observation is conventional except for the gravimetry research, state of art technologies are fully utilized for the instruments to maximize the scientific return.

-Fig.1 Concept of SELENE observatory mission.
+Fig. 1 Concept of SELENE observatory mission.